Seeing through the smoke

 There's a reservation beyond Oat Mountain.

-Yaudanchi Indians, some of them my cousins,
+Yaudanchi Indians, some of them my cousins, live there,

 there where my ancestors drove them